rvitmonisha/AI-Airway-Obstruction-Detection/README.md

-# 🫁 AI-Based Airway Obstruction Detection
+# AI-Based Airway Obstruction Detection

+## Overview

-An AI-powered respiratory screening platform that analyzes breathing sounds to detect potential airway obstruction using Machine Learning.
-The system provides real-time prediction, patient history tracking, graphical analysis, and automated PDF report generation through an interactive Streamlit web application.
+AI-Based Airway Obstruction Detection is a machine learning-based respiratory screening platform designed to analyze breathing sound recordings for the early detection of airway obstruction.
+The system integrates digital signal processing, machine learning, FastAPI, Streamlit, and SQLite to provide real-time prediction, patient history tracking, visualization, and automated PDF report generation.

+This project aims to assist healthcare professionals by providing an intelligent screening tool for respiratory assessment.
+It is intended for educational and research purposes and should not be considered a replacement for professional medical diagnosis.

 ---

-## 📌 Project Overview
+## Features

-Airway obstruction can significantly impact respiratory health if not detected early.
-This project provides an intelligent screening platform that processes breathing sound recordings and predicts whether an airway obstruction is present.

-The application combines Machine Learning, Digital Signal Processing, FastAPI, Streamlit, and SQLite into a complete diagnostic workflow.

-> **Note:** This application is intended for educational and research purposes only and is **not a replacement for professional medical diagnosis.**
+- Machine Learning-based airway obstruction prediction
+- Breathing sound analysis using Librosa
+- FastAPI backend for prediction services
+- Interactive Streamlit web application
+- Patient information management
+- SQLite database for maintaining patient history
+- Automatic PDF diagnostic report generation
+- Confidence score visualization
+- Historical prediction analysis
+- Modular and scalable project architecture

 ---

-## ✨ Features

-- 🎙 Upload breathing sound (.wav) files
-- 🤖 AI-based airway obstruction prediction
-- 📊 Confidence score visualization
-- 📈 Patient history tracking
-- 🗂 SQLite database integration
-- 📄 Automatic PDF report generation
-- 🌐 Interactive Streamlit dashboard
-- ⚡ FastAPI backend for prediction services
-- 🫁 Bio-Inspired Adaptive Airway Intelligence System (BAAIS)

----

-## 🏗 System Architecture
+## System Architecture

 ```
                     Streamlit Frontend